rootstrap/medical-pipeline/README.md

 - Host: get the ClusterIP for apache-livy executing: kubectl get services | grep apache-livy | awk '{print $3}'
 - Port: 8998

+6. Set Variable CTAKES_KEY
+- Create a CTAKES key at: https://uts.nlm.nih.gov/license.html
+- Go to the Airflow website at Admin -> Variables and add a new Variable with key CTAKES_KEY and the value the one created at UMLS website

 ## Starting DAGs

 Forward web port: